sainyam/sainyam.github.io/content/openings/_index.md

 3. How much time are you willing to devote to a project in a week?
 4. Till when can you work on a project?
 5. What are your long term plans?
-6. Include "" in your introductory email.
+6. Include "panda" at the end of your introductory email.

 <h2>Goal-oriented Data Science</h2>